 LONGER WALKS

-Normally there are four walks a month, on varying days of the week so as to avoid always clashing with the same iU3A groups that meet on fixed days.
+month, on varying days of the week so as to avoid

 Background

-Our group is wonderfully balanced; some join walks regularly, others less frequently.
+The Long Walks group is wonderfully balanced; some join walks regularly, others less frequently.
 To help the leader in their duty of care and to ensure safety we have a few rules.
 In summary the rule is 'respect others and stick together' but see the fuller version here.

 To join the group, please either drop me an email (address as above) or register through Beacon.
 Having joined the group, to join a particular walk click on the relevant walk 'sign up' link below.
 If you are not a member of Islington U3A then you must firstly join this before joining any Group.
 Go to the Join Us page and there click on the Membership Form.